To Main Map

 Description

-Ellwood Butterfly Preserve, located in a grove of blue gum eucalyptus trees, is a magical place to be between November and February, when thousands upon thousands of monarch butterflies return here to mate.
+Ellwood Butterfly Preserve, or Goleta Butterfly Grove, located in a grove of blue gum eucalyptus trees, is a magical place to be between November and February, when thousands upon thousands of monarch butterflies return here to mate.
 If you don't see the butterflies at first, look up at the trees.
 There are so many of them that they look like leaves!
 Sometimes they will be quietly hanging like leaves, but other times, late in the morning, they will be fluttering all about, making this area a wonderously beautiful spot.
 Little children will enjoy seeing the butterflies land right by them!
 Don't touch them though, because they can die from the oil on your skin.
 The light filtering in through the tall eucalyptus trees and catching the colors on the butterflies' wings is so lovely!
 It's hard to describe how nice it is!
 Our friend even asked his wife to marry him here.

 [continued...]